xenolito/WordPress_ChildTheme/readme.md

 After setup have been run, a configuration file is created `configSetup.json`.
 Since then, only `gulp` is needed to launch a local server with watch files.

-### TODO

-- Add to functions.php the "WP EMAIL FROM CUSTOMIZATION" section.